Measure Everything When It Comes To Sales and Marketing

 Measuring results is critical to business growth and development – with the right data, you can make your sales and marketing processes more cost efficient while empowering your whole team to sell more.
 It can be tricky to figure out what numbers are most important, but one number is especially critical to your company’s success: your conversion rate.

 Do You Calculate Conversion Rates Correctly?
-Review Learn These Three Simple Marketing Formulas, Plus Tips For Optimizing Your Conversion Rates.
+Review and Learn These Three Simple Marketing Formulas, Plus Tips For Optimizing Your Conversion Rates.

 Know How To Calculate Conversion Rates

-Knowing how to calculate your conversion rate is a crucial piece of information for digital marketers.
-Your conversion rate is a measure of your marketing effort’s success, after all.
 How do you calculate a conversion rate?
-Fortunately, calculating conversion rates isn’t hard with the right conversion rate calculation formulas – and with the right information, you can even optimize your conversion rate to make your marketing campaigns more powerful.
+Fortunately, calculating conversion rates isn’t hard for expert conversion rate consultants, who, with the right conversion rate calculation formulas – and with the right information, using proven conversion rate consulting practices coupled with knowledge of various digital marketing formulas, can continuously optimize your conversion rate to make your marketing campaigns more powerful.

 Conversion Rate Optimization (CRO) Calculator

 If you want to find out how much additional profit you can make from CRO, we provide a simple, yet powerful, free online CRO calculator to help you set profit improvement targets.
-It has many uses, for example, you can calculate ecommerce conversion rate improvement effects on profit.
+It has many uses, for example, you can calculate how ecommerce conversion rate improvement effects profit.

 How to Calculate Your Conversion Rate: What Is a Conversion Rate?

 ● Email campaigns: Email conversion rates let you know how many people have become new customers as a result of email campaigns you’ve sent out.
+You can calculate lead conversion rates for single emails or multiple email chains.
+By using a consistent email conversion value formula, you can go beyond using average conversion rates and instead, use actual email sends to customer acquisition rates to determine the value of sending emails.

 ● Paid advertisements: Calculating advertising conversion rates for paid ads – either through a site like Google or social media channels – tells you how many new customers you gained from these services.
+Paid ads are often one of the most focused upon conversion cost examples.
+Leads converted from this channel often convert at lower rates than organic leads, however, they can often be had at much higher volumes.

 ● Social media: The conversion rate for social media channels can give you a broad idea of how many people you’ve converted, or you can dive into the individual channels for better insight.

 Social media and email campaign performance metrics can be easily checked with the right marketing tools – even social media platforms have their own free-to-use analytics tools.
 However, knowing how to calculate the conversion rate of any channel is an important skill.
 You may want information that is more detailed than what your marketing tools provide.
+For example, your CRM conversion rate will often hide important information, which is not always apparent until you dig deeply into the numbers it is reporting.

 Calculating conversion rates and calculating conversion values for paid ads is the best way to find out if they are working.
 With a few simple conversation rate formulas, you can calculate conversion rates for various sales situations in your organization.